natezimm/sudoku/README.md

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (Node 22; see `.nvmrc` / `client/package.json`) and npm.
 - [.NET 8 SDK](https://dotnet.microsoft.com/) (to build/run the ASP.NET Core backend).
-- Docker (optional, for running the backend in a container).

 ### Configure the backend
 The backend requires `ClientUrl` to be set (it will throw on startup if missing).
 For local development it’s already set to `http://localhost:4200` in `server/appsettings.json`.